Greenville Car Accident Lawyer

 A personal injury attorney is critical to the success of a car accident claim, especially considering the stringent rules of pure contributory negligence in North Carolina.
 First and foremost, a personal injury attorney can handle your case so that you can focus on what is most important – your recovery.

 A lawyer eliminates the stress and confusion that comes with managing a legal case, so you do not have to handle it along with all of the health and financial concerns that come after an accident.

 Car accident lawyers also protect you from insurance companies looking to take advantage of you after the accident.
 Insurers will be crafting an argument to blame you at least in part for the accident within hours after the accident to bar compensation for your injuries and extremely limit settlement negotiations.
 Hiring a lawyer mandates insurance companies to go through the attorney with any requests for a statement about the facts of the accident or any settlement offers for damages.

-If a proper settlement is not offered or fault is being disputed in the accident, a lawyer will take your case to trial.
+If a proper settlement is not offered or fault is being disputed in the accident, Greenville car accident lawyer will take your case to trial.
 This involves all trial preparation, witness and evidence gathering, and crafting the best possible argument for your case.

 Our office has a history of success in helping clients obtain compensation for their injuries